ack_by Derivation (Migration Note)

 In 3.24.5 and earlier, the actor field on rack-driven budget events was

-derived from a fixed token ("rack-password") when the action originated in
+always the fixed token "rack-password" when the action originated in the

-the Convox Console.
-Operators who needed to know "who clicked the reset
+Convox Console.
+Operators who needed to know "who clicked the reset button"

 This page documents the migration shape for receivers that ingest these events.